Refills - Refilling Empty Containers

-Sustainability is the easy reason.
-Recycling, up-cycling, re-purposing are just a few of many synonyms that help to explain why we choose to do Candle Container Refills; there are also safety, liability, and legal reasons that we may choose to not refill a container that you send to us.
+Whilst recycling, up-cycling, re-purposing are just a few of many synonyms that help to explain why we do Candle Container Refills; there are also safety, liability, and legal reasons that we may choose to not refill a container that you send to us.

 Recycling Glass - Not all glass vessels are suitable for candle making or can be reused.
 While a glass container may be able to handle the cooling and reheating of wax several times, bumps, drops and chips can weaken its structural integrity.
 Since the creation of candles is accompanied by the occasional (and inevitable) slip up, it's important to use a vessel that can withstand such accidents.
-Oops I dropped the candle on the carpet, followed by the sigh of relief that you did not spill wax or that the jar did not break - it has just weakened your Candle Container.
+Oops I dropped the candle on the carpet, followed by the sigh of relief that you did not spill wax or that the jar did not break - has just weakened your Candle Container.

-Unless your chosen vessel has a glass wall (width) of more than 2mm thick to avoid explosions, please don't use it as a candle container.
-Glass vases and many drinking glasses are not made or suitable to withstand hours of heat. *It is one of my pet hates when I see people using items from second-hand shops as candle containers and either using them themselves or selling them to others.
-With not knowing the vessel's history, how can you know it is not going to turn into a dangerous or deadly situation. **I will talk about my second pet hate with candles another day.
+Unless your chosen vessel has a glass wall (width) of more than 2mm thick to avoid explosions don't use it as a candle container.
+Glass vases and many drinking glasses are not made or suitable to withstand hours of heat. *It is one of my pet hates when I see people using items from second hand shops as candle containers and either using them themselves or selling to others.
+If you don't know the vessel's history, then how can you know that it won't become dangerous?

-And it is knowing that you are doing the right thing safety and recycling wise.
+And knowing that you are doing the right thing safety and recycling wise.